-Nielsen is the executive director of the China Project, based at the School of Engineering and Applied Sciences of Harvard University.
+Nielsen is the executive director of the Harvard-China Project on Energy, Economy and Environment.
 Working with faculty at collaborating Chinese universities and across the schools of Harvard, he has managed and developed the interdisciplinary China Project from its inception.
-See the main China Project website for a summary of this work, starting with research and editing of the book that launched the Project, Energizing China: Reconciling Environmental Protection and Economic Growth (1998, HUCE and Harvard U. Press, with Michael McElroy and Peter Lydon).
+See the main Harvard-China Project website for a summary of this work, starting with research and editing of the book that launched the Project, Energizing China: Reconciling Environmental Protection and Economic Growth (1998, HUCE and Harvard U. Press, with Michael McElroy and Peter Lydon).

 Nielsen co-led a major initiative integrating China Project research at Tsinghua University and four Harvard schools to assess costs and benefits of green taxes in China, reported in Clearing the Air: The Health and Economic Damages of Air Pollution in China (2007, MIT Press, with Mun S. Ho).
-A new edited book with Tsinghua, Clearer Skies Over China: Reconciling Air Pollution, Climate, and Economics Goals (2013, MIT Press, with Ho), links the economics-based framework of Clearing the Air with the Project's atmospheric model of China and its improved national emission inventories.
+A more recent edited book, Clearer Skies Over China: Reconciling Air Pollution, Climate, and Economics Goals (2013, MIT Press, with Ho), links the economics-based framework of Clearing the Air with the Project's atmospheric model of China and its improved national emission inventories.
 It assesses the economic costs and environmental benefits of two sets of emission control policies: the SO2 controls of the 11th Five Year Plan (2006-2010) and prospective carbon tax policies for the future (2013-2020).
 Researchers at three schools of Harvard, three schools of Tsinghua University, and one school of Nanjing University contributed to this collaboration.